If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Version 1.5

-• The registration nag before the game has fully started is removed and the player cannot enter a registration key.
+• The registration nag screen is removed, and the player can no longer enter a registration key on shareware copies.
 Instead, the player has to mail-order $10 to the author to get the registered version on a disk.

 • Photorealistic mountains were added.